hollorol/AgroMo/README.md

 - [x] After selecting the desired input files and optionally set up the changes in the 'shift in...' simulation starts by clicking the [RUN] button.
 - [x] An activity indicator is on while the simulation is running.
 - [x] To see simulation results on graphs click the [PLOT] button.
+- [x] Navigate to the [BASE] or [GRID] component by clicking the corresponding button on the banner to the left.

 ### AgroMo Plot